santiagosayshey/DigiBrain/Content/Computer Science/Secure Programming/Project/Peer Review/Samrawit Ghebremedhin.md

 ## 5. Backdoor/Vulnerability Assessment

-Note that the following vulnerabilities are only *theoretically* possible because the application seems mostly unfinished and doesnt actually implement the protocol.
-I have written this section under the implication that these functions exist and operate in a finished implementation.
+Note that the following vulnerabilities are only *theoretically* possible because the application seems mostly unfinished and doesn't actually implement the protocol.
+The reviewer has written this section under the implication that these functions exist and operate in a finished implementation.

 1. **Subprocess Command Execution:**
    - **Location:** `encrypt_message_cpp` and `decrypt_message_cpp` functions.